nicholaswmin/fsm/README.md

 turnstile.bar()
 ```

-Transitions that aren't listed under current `state` throw a `TransitionError`:
+Transitions can only be triggered if listed under current `state`,
+otherwise they throw an `TransitionError`:

 ```js
 const turnstile = fsm({